You must pay a court fee when you make your claim.

 The fee will be calculated for you if you make your claim online.

-If you don’t know the claim amount
+If you do not know the claim amount

 Pay the court fee